What is pole fitness, and where did it come from?

 We offer several pricing options per service.
 Please go to our Pricing page for details.

-Is the price for a private group appointment per person or the total cost?
+Is the price for a private appointment per person or the total cost?

-The price listed for a private group lesson is the total cost for the entire group.
+The price listed for a Glow Pole Party or Small Group Appointment is the total cost for your entire group.

 What forms of payment do you accept?